ElliotGarbus/KivyScrollProject/README.md

 - demo_drag_from_scroll.py - Dragging buttons out of a single ScrollView
 - demo_drag_nested_scroll.py - Dragging buttons out of nested orthogonal ScrollViews

+Obsolete implmentations - how development progressed:
+- Directory "V0 Obsolete" was an initial implementation that uses a NestedScrollViewManger to route the touches to the inner and outer ScrollView.
+Things worked nicely, but I have decided to integrate the capabilities back into ScrollView, rather than have two separate widgets.

+- Directory V1 Two Level Nesting - this version of ScrollView supports two levels of nesting, outer and inner.